John Canzano: Awards and honors

 Canzano is a 17-time Associated Press Sports Editors (APSE) award winner.
 He's won APSE awards in four different writing categories (column, investigative reporting, enterprise and projects), with his most recent awards coming in 2022, 2019 and 2018 in the investigative category and in 2016, 2017 and 2023 for column writing.
 In 2008, Canzano was voted America's No. 1 sports columnist among large-circulation newspapers by the APSE.
 In 2006 and 2007, Canzano finished second in the same category, both times to Bill Plaschke of the Los Angeles Times.

 In 2010 and again in 2015, the Society of Professional Journalists named Canzano the National Sports Columnist of the Year.

 The Press Club of Atlantic City recognized Canzano with the National Headliner Award national sportswriter of the year in 2004, 2010 and 2014.
 Canzano's investigative work and reporting about Brenda Tracy, the survivor of an alleged gang raped by four college football players, was recognized as the best sports writing in 2014 with a first place in the National Headliner Awards.

 In 2013, Canzano won first place in Special Topic Column Writing in the Best of the West contest for his portfolio of columns that included a column on a soldier who died in action in Afghanistan and Canzano's own experience coaching a girls fourth-grade volleyball team with a player who has Down Syndrome.

 In 2002, Canzano was named the nation's top investigative sports writer by the Associated Press News Executives Council for his enterprise piece on Carlos Rodriguez, a 21-year-old Dominican basketball star who was masquerading as a 17-year-old high school basketball player.

 Canzano is a six-time Oregon Sportswriter of the Year winner (2005, 2006, 2012, 2013, 2014, 2021) as named by the National Sports Media Association (NSMA).
 In 2016, the NSMA named Canzano the "Broadcaster of the Year" for the state of Oregon.

 Personal life

 In July 2010, Canzano married Anna Song, then weekend anchor for Portland television station KATU.
 He and his wife have three daughters: Dakota, Graziana and Sojourner.

-The Bald Faced Truth Foundation

 In 2009, Canzano co-founded The Bald Faced Truth Foundation, a 501(c)(3) nonprofit organization funding extracurricular activities for children.